Skip links

 About counselling

-A counselling session is for 50 minutes, ideally each week, but we can discuss what is right for you based on your budget and personal commitments.
-The sessions will normally run at the same day and time each week to help plan them into your week.
-In the session, the time is just for you and you may find this helpful in itself.
+Counselling sessions are 50 minutes long, ideally held each week, but we can discuss your preferences based on your budget and personal commitments.
+The sessions will often run on the same day and time each week to help plan them into your week, but if you prefer something more flexible, we can do that.
+In the session, the time is just for you, and you may find this helpful in itself.
 You’ll be able to explore your thoughts and emotions freely in a confidential, safe and non-judgemental space.

 About me

-I grew up in the Midlands and after leaving University, I headed south and moved to Bournemouth as I really enjoy the coastal and beach areas.
-I have worked for a number of years in the financial services, HR and recruitment industries with experience managing people and projects or creating and driving change.
-During my recruitment career, I become curious about how people achieve their potential in and outside of their work environment and what limits people at times.
-This led me to start training as a counsellor in September 2017 as I started to seek my own career change.
+I grew up in the Midlands, and after leaving University, I headed south to Bournemouth, as I enjoy the coast and beaches.
+I worked for several years in the financial services, HR, and recruitment industries, with experience managing people and projects, and creating and driving change.
+During my recruitment career, I became curious about how people achieve their potential in and outside of their work environment and what limits people at times.
+This led me to start re-training as a counsellor in September 2017 as a career change, and I have not looked back.
+I remain passionate about helping people create change in their lives.

 Areas of support

-I’m able to support most areas which include aspects such as bereavement, loss and grief, anxiety, depression, stress, anger management, trauma, self-esteem, relationships, loneliness, communication, assertiveness, employment matters such as redundancy, career changes, job seeking, financial concerns, eating disorders, self-harm.
+I’m able to support most areas, including bereavement, loss, grief, anxiety, depression, stress, anger, body image, eating disorders, self-esteem, relationship issues, loneliness, communication, assertiveness, employment matters such as redundancy, career changes, job seeking, and financial concerns.

 Limits of support